Registering a Web App¶

 Create the API¶

 We will now create an API exposed by the Backend.
-We will append the following API definition to the previous definition, with three dashes (---
+We will append the following API definition to the previous definition, with three dashes (---) seperating them.

 API Entity Definition¶